-OSRP recovers excess and unwanted radioactive sealed sources as part of NNSA's Global Threat Reduction Initiative.
+OSRP recovers excess and unwanted radioactive sealed sources as part of NNSA's Office of Global Material Security.

-The Off-Site Source Recovery Project (OSRP) is a U.S. Government activity sponsored by the National Nuclear Security Administration's (NNSA) Office of Global Threat Reduction and is managed at Los Alamos National Laboratory through the Nuclear Engineering & Nonproliferation Division.
+The Off-Site Source Recovery Program (OSRP) is a U.S. Government activity sponsored by the National Nuclear Security Administration's (NNSA) Office of Global Material Security and is managed at Los Alamos National Laboratory through the Nuclear Engineering & Nonproliferation Division.

-OSRP has an NNSA sponsored mission to remove excess, unwanted, abandoned, or orphan radioactive sealed sources that pose a potential risk to health, safety, and national security.
+OSRP has an NNSA sponsored mission to remove excess, unwanted, or disused radioactive sealed sources that pose a potential risk to national security, health, and safety.

 In addition to transuranic sources, the expanded OSRP mission now includes recovery of beta/gamma emitting sources, which are of concern to both the U.S. government and the International Atomic Energy Agency (IAEA).

-In total, OSRP has been able to recover more than 30,300 sources from more than 1085 sites (including all 50 states, D.C., Puerto Rico and several foreign countries).
-These recoveries have resulted in more than 848,000 Curies of radioactive material being removed and secured.
+In total since 1997, OSRP has been able to recover over 45,000 sources from more than 1588 sites (including all 50 states, D.C., Puerto Rico and 28 foreign countries).
+These recoveries have resulted in more than 1.4 million Curies of radioactive material being removed and secured.

 Entities having unwanted radioactive sealed sources should register them with OSRP.
-For registration information, questions, and comments, send e-mail messages to OSRP Group or call toll-free 877-676-1749.
+For registration information, questions, and comments, send e-mail messages to OSRP Group or call 505-667-5822 or 877-676-1749.

-[Note: Registration does not imply nor guarantee that the project can assist with removal/disposition of all radioactive material.
+[Note: In some cases legal reuse and recycling might be possible and is encouraged by NNSA and OSRP.
+Registration does not imply nor guarantee that the program can assist with removal/disposition of all radioactive material.
 Information provided on this website including hyperlinks, and email traffic of OSRP staff is not to be construed as an endorsement of any private or commercial entity.]